darktasevski/CompSci/Math/algebra.md

 In the function above, $y$ is the dependent variable, and $x$ is the independent variable.
 If the value of $x$ is said to be 1 (input), then the value of $y$ will be 2 (output).

+-   The variable you are substituting for is called the _independent variable_.
+-   The other variable (that you solve for) is called the _dependent variable_.

 ### Independent variable

 > An independent variable is not influenced by another variable.
-They are sometimes called the “argument” of the function.
+They are sometimes called the "argument" of the function.

 An **independent** variable is a variable that represents a quantity that is being manipulated in an experiment. $x$ is often the variable used to represent the independent variable in an equation.